 Start your own business

 Being made redundant might be a good opportunity for you to try working for yourself.
+There may be an opportunity to create a new product or service you could provide.
+You may possess skills or knowledge that you could provide to organisations on a freelance basis.
 Think about what you’re passionate about and if that could be made into a brand new career.

 Get guidance on your next steps

-If you need guidance on applying for a job or writing a CV, then coming to college and studying an employability skills course might be a good option.
+If you need guidance on applying for a job or writing a CV, then studying an employability skills course at college might be a good option.
 The Princes Trust course helps students develop their CV and interview skills, career planning, and personal development.
 The Just Do It course provides students with skills to handle new situations, gain confidence, learn how to job search and become confident in interviews.

 This might be a good opportunity for you to try studying something new.
 Many college courses are now part-time (1-2 days a week) or in the evening.
 You can study with less commitment, and around other responsibilities such as childcare.
 Studying a part-time course could be the first step in a brand new career, or an opportunity to improve your current skills.

 The Scottish Wider Access Programme (or SWAP) are courses for those who left school more than three years ago, and want to go on to study at university.
 These courses contain condensed learning designed to fast track you to a university degree.
 SWAP courses at Edinburgh College include Access to Medical Studies, Life Sciences, Arts Social Sciences and Primary Teaching and more.

 With Skills Development Scotland (SDS) you could get up to £200 towards the cost of a training course.
 Students use the money to build skills needed for a job.
 It’s a loan you don’t have to pay back.
 Find out what courses are ITA eligible on the SDS website.